 Answer: The purpose of Table 3.1.
 Age Appropriate Science and Engineering Practices, located in chapter 3 of the Framework, is to make complex scientific vocabulary accessible for younger students.
 The text of the student edition should contain the specific language of the science and engineering practices as adopted by the SBE.
 However, the Teacher’s Edition may include helpful language from Table 3.1 with ideas to support the teacher to help make the vocabulary accessible for his or her students.

 - Is it permissible that some of our program content is located online in open educational resources (OER) that we do not own or specifically license?

-No. Publishers must have complete control of the content and maintain its static nature in order to preserve it as approved by the State Board of Education.
+Answer: No. Publishers must have complete control of the content and maintain its static nature in order to preserve it as approved by the State Board of Education.

 Additionally, publishers should note the social content prohibition regarding advertising within their program materials which would apply to any Web content.
 For additional information, please refer to the adoption Invitation to Submit document and the SBE guidelines document Standards for Evaluating Instructional Materials for Social Content, available at the following CDE Web site: Social Content Review.

 - What are the Environmental Principles and Concepts (EP&Cs) referenced in Category 1 criterion #15, and what is their purpose?